machellerogden/white-elephant/README.md

 ## Synopsis

-White Elephant is your friend random data provider.
-It exports both functions and generators which allow you to easily curate whatever the random data suits your needs.
+White Elephant is your friendly random data provider.
+It exports both functions and generators, allowing you to easily curate whatever random data suits your needs.

 ## Why?